codeyluke/meetup-clone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

 This for NEXT Final Assesment for the Full Stack Developer Course.
 Now this app has NO STYLING of the sort.
 It just work as event meetup app.
-The following features I would like to add in:
+The following features I would like to add in later on:
 1. Search filter - Categories (Type of events hosted: networking marketing, business meeting, developer..).
 2. Action Cable and web socket - Notifications.
 3. Comments/Reviews about the events hosted - AJAX rails.